Skip to main content

 Opening the Mock Server Panel

-Click the Mock Server icon in the sidebar, or open a saved mock server from a collection tab.
+Click the Mock Server icon in the sidebar, or open a saved mock server from the sidebar list.

 Creating a Mock Server